ros2/ros2_documentation/source/ROS-Framework/nodes/Working-with-nodes/Launching-Multiple-Nodes/Launching-Multiple-Nodes.rst

 .. note::

-   The launch file above is written in Python, but you can also use XML and YAML to create launch files.
+   The ``multisim.launch.py`` launch file is written in Python, but you can also use XML and YAML to create launch files.
    You can see a comparison of these different launch formats in :doc:`../../../../Developer-Tools/Launch/Launch-file-different-formats`.

 Two Turtlesim windows open, one for each node defined in the launch file: